Stock Average Calculator India (2026)

 Stock averaging is a strategy used by investors and traders to lower their average purchase cost of a share.
 When you buy a stock at multiple price points, your final buy price is the weighted average of all those purchases.
 This tool helps you see exactly where that price sits.

 Whether you are averaging down (buying more during a dip) or averaging up (adding to a winning position), knowing your new break-even point is crucial for risk management.
-For long-term goals, you should also consider how these returns compare against your SIP performance or your overall Net Worth.
+For high-leverage trades like F&O, use our Options Profit Calculator to see potential payoffs.

 Frequently Asked Questions